teknopaul/generation-x/README.md

 Ideas for future development

-* Lamda support - need specific Java 8 builds.
-* xGenPath for jQuery - would be cool should be easy to port from Java.
-* xGenPath for nodejs - XML is not favoured in the nodejs community but might help someone.
 * xGenPath for JSON - Should be as useful for generating big JSON blobs as it is for XML.
 * Support for .. parent paths - This would save some xpath lookups, but might be hard to implement.